Christmas Bucket List Holidays

 Understandably, Christmas is a popular time to travel so there may well be children and families in the destination.
 However, our locations are all far removed from the over-commercialised Father Christmas experiences and are focused on the authentic side of a location.
 Should children be involved in the activities at any point, we will clearly state this in the terms.
-In general, you will never see happier and better behaved kids than when their parents have treated them to Christmas in Lapland but of course we will happily advise on the destinations which are least likely to have families present.
-Our travel experts visit all of our destinations and so will be happy to advise.
+In general, you will never see happier and better-behaved kids than when their parents have treated them to Christmas in Lapland but of course, we will happily advise on the destinations which are least likely to have families present.

 If you have younger members in the family and want to spend the festive period together then please take a look at our sister company's website Activities Abroad and our team there will be more than happy to help.